Sam Darnold: 2019 season

 During the Jets' home opener against the Bills in Week 1, Darnold finished with 179 passing yards and a touchdown.
 Despite the Jets having a 16–0 lead midway through the third quarter and four takeaways, the team lost 17–16.
 On September 12, it was reported that Darnold was diagnosed with mononucleosis, and he subsequently missed three games.
 He returned in Week 6 against the Dallas Cowboys where he finished with 338 passing yards, two touchdowns, and an interception as the Jets won 24–22.
 In the game, Darnold threw a 92-yard touchdown pass to Robby Anderson.
 He was named the American Football Conference Offensive Player of the Week for his performance.
 During Monday Night Football against the Patriots in Week 7, the Jets only had 154 total yards of offense with Darnold throwing four interceptions and losing a fumble as the Jets were shut out 33–0.
 A sound bite captured by NFL Films and ESPN showed Darnold, who was mic'd up, commenting that he was "seeing ghosts" while struggling during the game, which led to mockery by opposing NFL fanbases.

 During Week 8 against the Jaguars, Darnold finished with 218 passing yards, two touchdowns, and three interceptions as the Jets lost 29–15.
 During Week 9 against the Dolphins, Darnold finished with 260 passing yards, a touchdown, and an interception as the Jets lost 26–18.
 During Week 10 against the New York Giants, Darnold finished with 230 passing yards, 25 rushing yards, and two total touchdowns as the Jets won 34–27.
 During Week 11 against the Washington Redskins, Darnold finished with 293 passing yards, four touchdowns, and an interception as the Jets won 34–17.
 During Week 12 against the Oakland Raiders, Darnold finished with 315 passing yards and two touchdowns as the Jets won 34–3.
 In Week 13, Darnold finished with 239 passing yards, but penalties by the offensive line proved to be costly as the Jets lost 22–6 to the Cincinnati Bengals.
 During a Dolphins' rematch in Week 14, Darnold finished with 270 passing yards, two touchdowns, and an interception as the Jets won 22–21.

-Darnold finished the 2019 season with 3,024 passing yards, 19 touchdowns, and 13 interceptions and had 33 carries for 62 rushing yards and two rushing touchdowns.
+Darnold ended his second professional season with 3,024 passing yards, 19 touchdowns, and 13 interceptions to go along with 33 carries for 62 yards and two touchdowns in 13 games, finishing with a 7–6 record in those starts.